telerik/teststudio-docs/docs/features/project-settings/recording-options.md

 - http://www.google.com/translate/?hl=en#de|en|money
 - http://teststudio.net/translate/?hl=en#de|en|money

 The **Title** option only uses the page title for comparison and ignores the URL entirely.

-## Code Base Class

-This option allows you to create and use a specialized test class.
-For example, you could create a class that knows how to log to your corporation's database.
-The code-behind for a Test Studio test uses "BaseWebAiiTest" by default.
-BaseWebAiiTest is an object that knows how to execute test steps, find elements on a page, perform actions against all browser types (i.e. click, scroll, etc) and log test results.
-BaseWebAiiTest also keeps track of the active browser and the test data.

-## SL Connect Timeout

-The amount of time in milliseconds to wait for Test Studio to connect to a Silverlight application.

 ## Default DropDown Record Option

 This setting determines the SelectDropDownType property value that will be used when recording selections in a drop-down control.
 Possible values are ByText, ByValue and ByIndex.

-This option concerns only the **Html Select** element and does not apply to any elements structure that looks like a dropdown in the browser.
+> **Note:** This option concerns only the **Html Select** element and does not apply to any elements structure that looks like a dropdown in the browser.

-## Enable Storyboard

-By default, screenshots are automatically added to the Storyboard Tab.
-When this option is unchecked, a placeholder image is used.
-Uncheck the option when you want to conserve memory and disk space.
-The Scale slider adjusts the size of the Storyboard Tab between "10%" and "100%".

 ## Simulate Real Clicks/Typing By Default